backendbro/eResource/README.md

     run yarn dev or npm run dev

-    open up postman or a browser and visit http://localhost:PORT to hit the endpoints.
+    open postman or a browser and visit http://localhost:PORT to hit the endpoints.

+#GENERAL NOTE.
+⋅⋅* We handled authentication to the very last.
+I added some modern auth features like;
+    recover password, email verifictaion and update password

+⋅⋅* We patched up some leaks that may occur in our database query mechanism by installing; mongoSantize

+⋅⋅* We limited the rate of api calls to 10mins.
+But can be increased to your own time frame.

+⋅⋅* If you are hosting this api make sure to check the < /eResource/controller/material.js > file, inorder to
+    make some minor changes to the file download/upload functions.